M1 Finance vs Fidelity for Long-Term Investing 2026: Which Platform Wins?

 Can I transfer my portfolio from M1 Finance to Fidelity (or vice versa)?

 Yes.
-Both platforms support ACATS transfers, which allow you to move your holdings in-kind (without selling) to another brokerage.
-The process typically takes 5–7 business days.
-Note that M1 Finance charges a $100 outgoing transfer fee, while Fidelity does not charge for incoming transfers.
+Both support ACATS transfers, which let you move your holdings without selling them.
+It typically takes 5–7 business days.
+One heads-up: M1 Finance charges $100 for outgoing transfers, while Fidelity doesn't charge for incoming transfers.

 Does M1 Finance offer tax-loss harvesting?

 Not automatically.
-M1 Finance doesn't have a built-in tax-loss harvesting feature like some robo-advisors (e.g., Wealthfront or Try Betterment).
-You can manually sell losing positions and reinvest, but it requires active management on your part.
-Fidelity also doesn't offer automatic tax-loss harvesting in its standard brokerage accounts, though Fidelity Go includes it for managed accounts above $25,000.
+M1 Finance doesn't have a built-in tax-loss harvesting feature like some robo-advisors (e.g., Wealthfront or Betterment).
+You can manually sell losing positions and reinvest, but it requires hands-on work.
+Fidelity also doesn't offer automatic tax-loss harvesting in standard brokerage accounts, though Fidelity Go includes it for managed accounts above $25,000.

 Which is better for a Roth IRA in 2026?

 Both are strong choices.
-M1 Finance is great for a Roth IRA if you want to build a custom ETF portfolio and automate contributions.
-Fidelity is better if you want access to its ZERO index funds (which have no expense ratio) or prefer having all your accounts — Roth IRA, traditional IRA, HSA, 529 — under one roof.
-For pure cost efficiency with zero management fees and zero fund expenses, Fidelity's self-directed Roth IRA with ZERO funds is hard to beat.
+M1 Finance works well if you want to build a custom ETF portfolio with automated contributions.
+Fidelity is better if you want access to ZERO index funds or prefer having all your accounts — Roth IRA, traditional IRA, HSA, 529 — together.
+For pure cost efficiency with zero management fees and zero fund expenses, Fidelity's self-directed Roth IRA using ZERO funds is hard to beat.

 Does Fidelity have anything like M1 Finance's Pies?

-Fidelity Go is the closest equivalent, but it's a separate robo-advisor product with less customization and a 0.35% annual fee for balances over $25,000.
-In Fidelity's standard brokerage account, there's no built-in equivalent to M1's Pie-based automation.
-Fidelity's Basket Trading feature (available on Active Trader Pro) offers some portfolio-level functionality, but it's not as intuitive or automated as M1's system.
+Fidelity Go is the closest thing, but it's a separate product with less customization and a 0.35% annual fee for balances over $25,000.
+In Fidelity's standard brokerage account, there's nothing really equivalent to M1's Pie automation.
+Fidelity's Basket Trading feature (on Active Trader Pro) offers some portfolio-level tools, but it's not as intuitive or automated as M1.

 Can I use M1 Finance and Fidelity together?

-Absolutely, and many investors do.
-A common setup is using M1 Finance for a taxable brokerage account (leveraging its automated investing) and Fidelity for retirement accounts (leveraging its ZERO funds and comprehensive account types).
-There's no downside to having accounts at both platforms, and it can give you the best of both worlds for long-term investing in 2026.
+Absolutely, and plenty of investors do.
+A common setup is M1 Finance for a taxable brokerage account (using its automated investing) and Fidelity for retirement accounts (using ZERO funds and comprehensive account types).
+Having accounts at both platforms isn't a problem and can give you the best features from each.